 Congratulations! you have now set up your first email automation sequence in Mailerlite!

-It’s a lot easier to engage with your fans on a regular basis then most people say, it does take some initial setting up! but once it is done you’ll be overwhelmed with what the results will bring.
+It’s a lot easier to build engagement with your audience by collecting fans email addresses then most think, it does take some initial setting up! but once it is done you’ll be overwhelmed with what the results can bring.

 Remember, if you haven’t done so already sign up to Mailerlite to get started building your email list and setting up automation sequences.